whm2021/FER-KL-L1R/README.md

 Disclaimers
 -----------

 - Datasets are not provided and need to be downloaded by the user and placed in a subfolder ./datasets (AllBooks, NIPSpaper, 20Newsgroup,  Encyclopedia, TasteProfile and MNIST).
-See paper [3] for further instructions.
+See file ./datasets/load_dataset.m and paper [3] for further instructions.
 - Synthetic experiments can be performed directly.

 -----------------